 9.2.1.
-Irradiated Reactor Fuel Storage
+Irradiated Reactor Fuel Handling and Storage

-The irradiated fuel can be stored in fuel storage pits.
-The spacing and capacity of these storage pits are designed to have a multiplication factor of less than 0.9 when loaded with new fuel assemblies^[9-1]. irradiated fuel assemblies can be placed in each fuel storage pit.
-Being the , the storage pits are always filled with water to provide cooling by natural convection.

-An additional fuel storage locations are provided by linear racks mounted along the north and south wall of the pool in a subcritical configuration^[9-2].
+The irradiated fuel can be stored in fuel storage pits or the linear storage racks.
+By design, the fuel storage pits and racks provide physical protection for the stored fuel, protecting the stored assemblies from mechanical damage.
+The spacing and capacity of these storage pits are designed to have a multiplication factor of less than 0.9 when loaded with new fuel assemblies^[9-1]. irradiated fuel assemblies can be placed in each fuel storage pit. , the storage pits are always filled with water to provide cooling by natural convection.
+The storage pits and storage racks are designed so that fuel can only be inserted into allowed locations.
+The fuel installed in the storage pits are positioned well below the top the of the pit to prevent accidental critically from a fuel assembly inadvertently dropped on top of the pit. irradiated fuel storage locations are provided by linear racks mounted along the north and south wall of the pool in a subcritical configuration^[9-2].
 The rack along the north wall has locations and the rack along the south wall has .
-These racks are suspended from hangers and are .
+These racks are suspended from hangers and are approximately midway between the core and the top of the pool.
 Refer to Section 6 for a detailed discussion of the fuel storage racks.

+Approved facility procedures are in place to assure that irradiated fuel is only stored in authorized locations.
+Preparation of irradiated fuel for shipment follows the requirements given in the Quality Assurance Program for Radioactive Material Packages (NRC Docket 71-0331).
+Procedures are in place or are developed, as required, for shipments of irradiated fuel and are approved by the Reactor Safety and Audit Committee along with the campus wide Radiation Safety Committee.

+The k{eff} for the storage pits was measured to be 0.77 when loaded with 4% enriched fuel.^[9-1] Six percent fuel is not permitted in the storage pits.
+The k{eff} for the linear storage racks was measured to be 0.35 when loaded with 6% enriched fuel assemblies and 0.26 for 4% enriched fuel.

-Technical specifications associated with this section: [9-3]
+Technical specifications associated with this section:^[9-3]